Wecome to my Photo Album.

 numerous times, who seems to come up with all these weid and wonderful excuses as to what the holdup is.

 Ask the person that you are buying the pup from, (and it does not matter where you are buying your new pup from) if they are going to supply to you at the time you pick up your pup, who must be 8 weeks of age, and pay the money,

-either limit (orange paper ) or main ( blue ) registration papers from Dogs Vic, or if buying interstate it will be Dogs NSW/ QLD etc. check that this is signed on the reverse side by the seller, vaccination card from vet, microchip transfer papers, list of food that the puppy is used to eating, the PRA status of the sire & dam of litter,or the pups, the results of a baer test of your pup, (this is a hearing test) and a Breed Profile of the breed that you are buying.
+either limit (orange paper ) or main ( blue ) registration papers from Dogs Vic, or if buying interstate it will be Dogs NSW/ QLD etc. check that this is signed on the reverse side by the seller, vaccination card from vet, microchip transfer papers, list of food that the puppy is used to eating, a copy of the PRA status of the sire & dam of litter,or the pups, the results of a baer test of your pup, (this is a hearing test) and a Breed Profile of the breed that you are buying.